SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 - Build and unit test all Pipelines in Prophecy projects (Scala and Python)
 - Deploy Jobs with built Pipelines on Databricks
-- Deploying Jobs filtered with fabric ids on Databricks
+- Deploying Jobs filtered with Fabric ids on Databricks
 - Integrate with CI/CD tools like GitHub Actions
 - Verify the project structure of Prophecy projects
 - Support for Project Configurations